 After completing the required coursework, teaching, and qualifying examination each student must petition to Advance to Candidacy for the Ph.D. degree.
-Upon advancement, a student chooses a thesis committee with the guidance and approval of the research advisor and department chair.
-The thesis committee must be a minimum of 3 faculty members:
+Upon advancement, a student chooses a Thesis Committee with the guidance and approval of their Research Advisor and Department Chair.
+The Thesis Committee must be a minimum of 3 faculty members:

-- 1. Your Ph.D. advisor - 2.
-Two members of your Qualifying Exam Committee - 3.
-One faculty member whose primary appointment is in a department outside of Chemistry
+- 1. The student's Ph.D.
+Advisor - 2.
+Two members of the student's Qualifying Exam Committee - 3.
+One faculty member whose primary appointment is in a department outside of Chemistry - 11

-- (If one of the members of your QE Committee is outside the Chemistry Department they will qualify as an outside committee member) - 4.
-Optional The student and Ph.D. advisor may also include additional faculty as they wish to more thoroughly evaluate the work.
+(If one of the members of the student's QE Committee is outside the Chemistry Department they will qualify as an outside committee member)

+4. Optional - The student and Ph.D. advisor may also include additional faculty as they wish to more thoroughly evaluate the work.

-Detailed information regarding choosing a thesis committee can be found in the GA at https://ga.rice.edu/graduate-students/academic-policies-procedures/regulations-procedures-doctoral-degrees/
+Detailed information regarding choosing a Thesis Committee can be found in the GA at https://ga.rice.edu/graduate-students/academic-policies-procedures/regulations-procedures-doctoral-degrees/